ibm-cloud-docs/account/faq-support.md

 Nonpaid account support is limited to non-technical support issues that are related to account access and billing.
 Users with these nonpaid support accounts can self-report hardware issues, submit account or billing requests (including quota increases) through the portal, respond to {{site.data.keyword.IBM_notm}}-initiated support cases, and access the following self-service tools: {{site.data.keyword.cloud_notm}} AI assistant, {{site.data.keyword.cloud_notm}} docs, Community forums, and status pages.
 Users can also use [Stack Overflow](https://stackoverflow.com/questions/tagged/ibm-cloud){: external}.
 If your organization needs more advanced technical support, faster response times, or severity-level control, you can upgrade to a paid support plan.
 Learn more from your {{site.data.keyword.IBM_notm}} Sales representative or open an account upgrade case in the Support Center.

+## How can I receive technical support as a Basic support customer?
+{: #basic-tech-support}
+{: faq}

+Customers with a Basic support plan can report a technical issue when help is needed with third-party software or with issues that only {{site.data.keyword.IBM_notm}} can resolve, such as hardware failures or quota limit increases.

 ## How do I escalate support cases?
 {: #escalate_support}